qmk/qmk_firmware/keyboards/massdrop/ctrl/keymaps/rallyrabbit/README.md

 * Added Deep River (unchangeable blue with green saturation that moves)
 * Added Deep River Reverse (unchangeable green with blue saturation that moves)

+## To Use

+Follow the QMK directions isntalling QMK MSYS.
+* Download the QMK firmware (this repository)
+* Copy config.h and rules.mk to the keyboards/massdrop/ctrl directory
+* Build with "qmk compile -kb massdrop/ctrl -km rallyrabbit"

 ## Layers

 ### Typing Layer